YahyawiAF/co-admin-system/PERMISSIONS_FEATURE.md

 # User Permissions Management Feature

+## ✅ Status: FULLY FUNCTIONAL

+The permission system is now complete and ready to use!
+This includes:
+- ✅ Fixed toggle switches (now properly updates backend)
+- ✅ Frontend permission enforcement hooks and components
+- ✅ Complete integration with backend API
+- ✅ Comprehensive usage examples and documentation

 ## Overview
 Added comprehensive user permission management interface to control what users can access and do within the application.